hajimism/windy-radix-template/README.md

 ### Change color

 This template is now Green/Sage based.
-You can choose the combination freely such as Violet/Mauve based or Blue/Slate based.
+You can choose the combination freely, such as Violet/Mauve based or Blue/Slate based.

 Check the palette to customize effectively.